Maiterney/TemaWordpressBoilerPlate/README.md

 ## Confused by All the CSS and Sass Files?

-Some basics about the Sass and CSS files that come with Master12:
+Some basics about the Sass and CSS files that come with AgenciaOpen:
 - The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.
 - The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides all styles.
 It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`:

                   - 1 "theme/theme_variables";  // <--------- Add your variables into this file.
-Also add variables to overwrite Bootstrap or Master12 variables here
+Also add variables to overwrite Bootstrap or AgenciaOpen variables here
                   - 2 "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // <--------- All the Bootstrap stuff - Don´t edit this!
-                  - 3 "master12/master12"; // <--------- Some basic WordPress stylings and needed styles to combine Boostrap and Underscores
+                  - 3 "AgenciaOpen/AgenciaOpen"; // <--------- Some basic WordPress stylings and needed styles to combine Boostrap and Underscores
                   - 4 "../src/fontawesome/scss/font-awesome"; // <--------- Font Awesome Icon styles

                   // Any additional imported files //